DRUGS ACTING ON THE CENTRAL NERVOUS SYSTEM: A TEACHER’S COMPREHENSIVE GUIDE

 Depression is often linked to a deficiency of amines like Serotonin and Noradrenaline.

-- SSRIs (e.g., Fluoxetine): The first line of treatment due to fewer side effects.
+- SSRIs (Selective Serotonin Reuptake Inhibitors): Examples: Fluoxetine, Sertraline.
+First-line treatment due to fewer side effects.

-- TCAs (e.g., Amitriptyline): Effective but often cause dry mouth and blurred vision (anti-muscarinic effects).
+- TCAs (Tricyclic Antidepressants): Examples: Amitriptyline, Imipramine.
+Effective but often cause dry mouth, blurred vision, and constipation (anti-muscarinic effects).

 Anti-Psychotics (Neuroleptics)

-Used primarily for Schizophrenia, these drugs (like Chlorpromazine and Haloperidol) block dopamine receptors to reduce agitation and hallucinations.
+Used primarily for Schizophrenia, these drugs block dopamine receptors to reduce agitation, hallucinations, and delusions.

 5. Opioid Analgesics: The Power of Morphine